 WAC 180-51-030 High school credit for courses taken before attending high school. ((See RCW 28A.230.090(4).))
-(1) A student who has completed high school courses with a passing grade before attending high school shall automatically be given high school credit which shall be applied to fulfilling high school graduation requirements, unless requested otherwise by the student and the student's parent or guardian.
+(1) A student who has completed high school courses as defined in RCW 28A.230.090(4) with a passing grade before attending high school shall automatically be given high school credit which shall be applied to fulfilling high school graduation requirements, unless requested otherwise by the student and the student's parent or guardian.

-(2) At the request of the student and the student's parent or guardian, high school credit earned before high school may be transcribed with a nonnumerical grade, such as "pass" or "credit.-," according to district policy.
-A nonnumerical grade will not be included in the student's high school grade point average calculation.
-High school credit earned prior to high school and transcribed with a nonnumerical grade will apply to fulfilling high school graduation requirements.
+(2) At the request of the student and the student's parent or guardian, high school credit earned before high school may must be transcribed with a non-numerical grade, such as "pass" or "credit."
+A non-numerical grade will not be included in the student's high school grade point average calculation.
+High school credit earned prior to high school and transcribed with a non-numerical grade will apply to fulfilling high school graduation requirements.

-(3) Unless otherwise specified in district policy, Aa student and the student's family must inform the school beforey the end of the student's family must inform the school beforey the end of the student's tenth grade yearstudent graduates if they do not want credit for the course(s) taken before attending high school, or if they want to request that credit be transcribed with a nonnumerical grade.
+(3) A student and the student's parent or guardian family must inform the school before the end of the 11th grade student graduates if they do not want credit for the course(s) taken before attending high school, or if they want to request that credit be transcribed with a non-numerical grade.